What Is Wilms Tumor?

 Wilms tumors often become quite large before they are noticed.
 The average newly found Wilms tumor is many times larger than the kidney in which it started.
 Most Wilms tumors are found before they have spread (metastasized) to other organs.

-Even if a doctor thinks a child might have a cancer such as Wilms tumor based on a physical exam or imaging tests, they can’t be certain until a sample of the tumor is looked at under a microscope.
+Even if a doctor thinks a child might have a cancer such as Wilms tumor based on a physical exam or imaging tests, they can’t be sure until a small piece of the tumor is checked in a lab.

 Types of Wilms tumor

 Wilms tumors are grouped into 2 major types based on how they look under a microscope (their histology):

 Favorable histology: Although the cancer cells in these tumors don’t look quite normal, there is no anaplasia (see next paragraph).
 More than 9 of 10 Wilms tumors have a favorable histology.
 The chance of curing children with these tumors is very good.

 Unfavorable histology (anaplastic Wilms tumor): In these tumors, the look of the cancer cells varies widely, and the cells’ nuclei (the central parts that contain the DNA) tend to be very large and distorted.
 This is called anaplasia.
 The more anaplasia a tumor has, the harder it is to cure.

 Most kidney cancers in children are Wilms tumors, but in rare cases children can develop other types of kidney tumors.

 These tumors usually appear in the first few months of life.
 Children are usually cured with surgery, but sometimes chemotherapy is given as well.
 These tumors sometimes come back soon after treatment, so children who have had these tumors need to be watched closely for the first year afterward.